 Are you planning to do dental implants in the future?
-Are some of your teeth in bad state and your dentist recommended to you the tooth extraction?
-Then take a few minutes to read about the dental treatment, which may save you money and time at the end of the day.
+Are some of your teeth in poor condition and your dentist recommended tooth extraction?
+Then take a few minutes to read about the dental treatment that may save you money and time at the end of the day.

 We know that tooth extraction is not a really pleasant thing.
-Many people all around the world really fear this dental treatment, so you are definitely not the only ONE.
-Moreover, this dental treatment may leave behind a hole in the place, where the tooth was.
+Many people all around the world really fear this dental treatment, so you are definitely not alone.
+Moreover, this dental treatment may leave behind a hole in the place where the tooth was.
 This place is very sensitive after the extraction.

 Socket preservation is done after the tooth extraction in order to protect the socket.
 In the following text, we would like to answer all the questions you may have connected to socket preservation.

-Learn more about our patient Alena and her experience with the dental implants.
+Learn more about our patient Alena and her experience with dental implants.

 What Is Socket Preservation?

 It is a natural process, when the bone which supported the tooth before, will be reabsorbed by the body, after the tooth extraction.
-When this bone lost its purpose and it fades away, gaps between the teeth may start to form
+When this bone loses its purpose it fades away, and gaps between the teeth may start to form

 To avoid this situation, a bone graft material is placed into this socket.
 There are different types of bone graft – it depends on the material used by the treatment.
 It can be a synthetic material, bone from your own body, a donor or an animal.

 Warning – the socket preservation should be performed at the same time as the tooth extraction itself!
 After the bone graft procedure, the dentist usually covers the socket with a collagen membrane and then sutures the opening to keep it closed.

 Unfortunately, not all the dentists offer the socket preservation treatment, because some of them don’t perceive it as something necessary for the patient.